 Preclinical studies show that, in rats with kidney failure, increasing amounts of drug are present in plasma, kidney, spleen, and tibia.
 In healthy controls, drug that is not deposited in bone is rapidly excreted in the urine.
 No evidence of saturation of bone uptake was found after 3 weeks dosing with cumulative intravenous doses of 35 mg/kg in young male rats.
-Although no clinical information is available, it is likely that, as in animals, elimination of alendronate via the kidney will be reduced in patients with impaired renal function.
+Although no formal renal impairment pharmacokinetic study has been conducted in patients, it is likely that, as in animals, elimination of alendronate via the kidney will be reduced in patients with impaired renal function.
 Therefore, somewhat greater accumulation of alendronate in bone might be expected in patients with impaired renal function.

-No dosage adjustment is necessary for patients with mild-to-moderate renal insufficiency (creatinine clearance 35 to 60 mL/min).
-FOSAMAX PLUS D is not recommended for patients with more severe renal insufficiency (creatinine clearance less than 35 mL/min) due to lack of experience with alendronate in renal failure.
+No dosage adjustment is necessary for patients with creatinine clearance 35 to 60 mL/min.
+FOSAMAX PLUS D is not recommended for patients with creatinine clearance less than 35 mL/min due to lack of experience with alendronate in renal failure.